MeindertHH/meinderthh.github.io/_posts/2022-12-09-subclassing-pandas-data-structures.md

 ## The problem

-Say you want to extend pandas data structures with custom attributes and methods.
+You want to extend pandas data structures with custom attributes and methods.
 The classes you define are subclasses of DataFrame and Series.
 That means that instances of your class are instances of DataFrame or Series as well.
-You won't loose any functionality of the original pandas data structures.
+You won't loose functionality of the original pandas data structures.
 Methods that accept pandas data structures, such as matplotlib, will treat your objects in the same manner.

 {% highlight python %}
 >>> x = MySeries()